AppraiseDev/WMT20SrcDA/README.md

 Annotations will be collected in Appraise, implementing document-level, source-based direct assessment.
 For every language pair, there will be a pre-generated amount of annotations tasks (``HITs'').
-We also generate anonymised accounts which are pre-assigned to exactly two annotation tasks.
+We will generate anonymised accounts which are pre-assigned to exactly two annotation tasks.
-Based on previous WMT evaluation campaigns, the average annotation time for two tasks is one hour.
-So, every annotation account maps to one hour of work.

 ### How much annotation work is needed?

+One task involves approximately 100 judgements.
 Based on previous WMT evaluation campaigns, the average annotation time for one task is 30 minutes.
-One task involves approximately 100 judgements.

 Each research team is expected to contribute **eight hours of annotation work per primary system** submission.
 This translates to **16 completed tasks**